N-Gibson/gh-search/README.md

 1) Run `git clone https://github.com/N-Gibson/gh-search.git` in your terminal.

+2) Cd into repository

-2) Run `npm install` in your terminal to install dependencies.
+3) Run `npm install` in your terminal to install dependencies.

-3) Run `npm start` in your terminal to open the app in a browser.
+4) Run `npm start` in your terminal to open the app in a browser.

 ### Screenshots